Croquettelunchers/Portfolio/Tentaconte.md

 # Tentaconte

 The Tentaconte projects that I was charged with were live-entertainment events aimed at young audiences (between 5 to 12).
-A storyteller rallies up the crowd inside a blow-up hemispherical tent on which an interractive projection is displayed.
+A storyteller rallies up the crowd inside a blow-up hemispherical tent on which an interactive projection is displayed.
 My job was to take the visuals and storyboard provided and put it all together, animate, rig, code, you name it!

 <img src="Projects/TheTentaconte/TentacontePhoto.webp" alt="SoundSignals" style="height: auto; width: auto">
 <span style="color: gray;"></span>

-> These are **Unity** pseudo-2D interractive movies.
+> These are **Unity** pseudo-2D interactive movies.
 > A bit of **Blender** modeling-from-images was involved
 > A **VR** version of the project on the **Occulus** was put together for storyteller training.